Relativistic diffusion model for hadron production in p-Pb collisions at the LHC: CGC initial states

 is a function of rapidity $y$ and transverse momentum ${p}_{T}$ of the produced hadron.
 The unintegrated gluon distribution{s $\varphi_{1,2}(x,{k}_T^2)$ depend on the transverse momentum of the gluon $k_T^2$ and Bjorken-$x$, with $x_1=(m_{T}/\sqrt{s_{NN}})\,e^y$ and $x_2=(m_{T}/\sqrt{s_{NN}})\,e^{-y}$, $\varphi_1$ referring to the gluons in the proton, and $\varphi_2$ to the ones in lead, A=Pb=208.} The transverse mass is $m_{T}=\sqrt{m^2+p_{T}^2}$, the color factor $C_F = {N_c^2-1}/{2N_c}$ such that $C_F=4/3$ for three colors as in our following calculations.
 We {initially} scale the cross-section by the number of participants $N_1,N_2$ to account for the centrality dependence, rather than considering impact-parameter-dependent unintegrated gluon distributions. {However, when comparing with data, discrepancies remain, which are likely due to the centrality-dependence of nuclear suppression.
 We shall later account for this effect by considering an impact-parameter dependence of the gluon saturation scale, $Q_s^2(x)\rightarrow Q_s^2(x,b)$.}

-{In Eq.\,(\ref{eq:cross_section_N_gg}), the presence of a large intrinsic momentum scale $Q_s$ for gluon saturation is taken to justify the use of a perturbative QCD expansion for non-perturbative observables such as hadronic cross sections, including pions \cite{kt02}.
-The unintegrated gluon distributions adhere to the different gluon saturation scales in the proton, and in Pb, causing strong nuclear suppression at low $p_T$ on the p-going (forward) side.}
+{In Eq.\,(\ref{eq:cross_section_N_gg}), the presence of a large intrinsic momentum scale $Q_s$ for gluon saturation is taken to justify the use of a perturbative QCD expansion for non-perturbative observables such as hadronic cross sections, including pions \cite{kt02}. {Here, the effective quasiparticle mass $m\ll Q_s$ serves as an infrared regulator \cite{jpb10}.
+We have checked that the mass-dependence of $dN/dy$ calculated from Eq.\,(\ref{eq:cross_section_N_gg}) is sufficiently weak, such that the perturbative expression can also be used for produced pions}.
+The unintegrated gluon distributions adhere to the different gluon saturation scales in the proton, and in Pb, causing strong {initial-state nuclear suppression \cite{alba10}} at low $p_T$ on the p-going (forward) side.}

 For $\varphi(x,k^2)$ we use the Kharzeev-Levin-Nardi {(KLN)} model \cite{Kharzeev2001b,Kharzeev2001, Kharzeev2004b,Kharzeev2005a,Duraes2016}

 where $k^2$ defines the internal momentum transfer scale.
 The gluon saturation scale is